MahirSez/DoS-Attack-on-DNS-Server-with-Spoofed-IP/report/final-report/dos-final-report.md

-## 1. Setting Up DNS Server and Client
+## 1. Setting Up the DNS Server and the Client

 We used bind9 to use one VM as a DNS server.
 We run the command `service bind9 status` to check if the DNS server is working properly.
 The output is as follows: